stevedatadog/katacoda-scenarios/dd-201/runbook1.md

-You just discovered the root cause of an issue in your spree services using advanced dashboarding tools.
-To capture and share your knowledge, let's create a runbook that you can share with your team.
+Now that we have drill-down graphs set up, let’s create a shared runbook to help your team investigate issues.

 ## Adding a Notebook
 In your navigation bar, find the Notebook icon and click “New Notebook”, or click [this link](https://app.datadoghq.com/notebook).
 Give it a name like `Debugging Spree Services`{{copy}}.
+Notebooks support Datadog graphs from all data sources along with markdown cells to provide context.
+Add a cell by hovering over the `+` button.

-Let’s start by adding an overview of your services.
+Let’s start by adding an overview of your services in a new markdown cell.
 You can paste this overview that a teammate has already written.

 <pre class="file" data-target="clipboard">
 ## Service Overview